dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 ## Using dxw or client consent materials and processes

+On different projects you might use dxw branded consent materials and follow our processes, or use consent materials provided by the client and follow their processes.

 There are three basic options:

 1. Use dxw consent materials and processes.